spyder-ide/spyder-docs/doc/installation.rst

 .. note::

-   For most users on Windows and macOS, we recommend using our :ref:`standalone_installers_ref`, and for those on Linux or who need third-party Spyder plugins, which the standalone installers currently do not support, we advise using :ref:`anaconda_install_ref`.
+   For most users on Windows and macOS, we recommend using our :ref:`standalone_installers_ref`, and for those on Linux or who need third-party Spyder plugins, which the standalone installers currently do not support, we advise using :ref:`installation-conda`.
    Linux, plugin and package/environment management support in the standalone installers are currently under active development for future Spyder versions.